vrsp11603/CPE313_CPE32S8_Group2_Final-Project_Recipe-Recommendation-System/YOLOv6 Models/README.md

 ## Overview
 1. Introduction
 <p align="justify"> YOLOv6 is an object detection model that offers remarkable balance between speed and accuracy, making it a popular choice for real-time applications.
-This model introduces several notable enhancements on its architecture and training scheme, including the implementation of a Bi-directional Concatenation (BiC) module, an anchor-aided training (AAT) strategy, and an improved backbone and neck design for state-of-the-art accuracy on the COCO dataset[^1].
+This model introduces several notable enhancements on its architecture and training scheme, including the implementation of a Bi-directional Concatenation (BiC) module, an anchor-aided training (AAT) strategy, and an improved backbone and neck design for state-of-the-art accuracy on the COCO dataset.
 It was trained under 142 layers of neural networks consisting 4,235,823 parameters.</p>

 2. Metrics Performance
 <table>